A bill to establish a State public option through Medicaid to provide Americans with the choice of a high-quality, low-cost health insurance plan.

 Length: 29 pages

-This bill was introduced on October 24, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 24, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying